Venezuelan Carne Mechada (Pabellón-Style Shredded Beef – Savory, Cozy & Comforting)

 Instructions

-Add the onion, bell pepper, and garlic, cooking until softened and fragrant.
+Soften Aromatics: Remove the beef and set aside.
+Add the onion, bell pepper, and garlic to the pot, cooking until softened and fragrant (about 5 minutes).

-Pour in the beef broth and vinegar.
+Simmer: Pour in the beef broth and vinegar.
+Return the beef and any juices to the pot.
 Bring to a gentle simmer.

-Return the shredded beef to the pot and simmer uncovered for 10–15 minutes so it absorbs the juices.
+The Final Infusion: Return the long shredded beef strands to the Dutch oven and simmer uncovered for 10–15 minutes, allowing the beef to absorb the rich reduced juices.
+Taste and adjust seasoning.
+Serve warm.

-Is this spicy?
-No — it’s savory and mild, making it family-friendly.
-You can add heat with chili flakes or hot sauce if desired.
+Is this beef spicy?
+No. This is a purely savory and mild dish, relying on cumin, paprika, and garlic.
+It is completely family-friendly.
+You can easily add heat with a dash of chili flakes if desired.

 Final Thoughts

-This Pabellón Criollo-style shredded beef is the definition of cozy comfort food — rich, tender, and deeply satisfying.
-Whether served traditionally with beans and rice or tucked into warm homemade arepas, it brings warmth and heartiness to the table and makes every meal feel a little more special.
+This Pabellón Criollo-style shredded beef is the definition of cozy comfort food—rich, tender, and deeply satisfying.
+Whether served traditionally as the star of a Pabellón Criollo feast or tucked into warm homemade arepas, it brings warmth and heartiness to the table.
+While this savory Venezuelan beef is a personal favorite, if you are looking to explore another avenue of bold, comfort food flavors, I highly recommend diving into our vibrant